-- Increased frequency and severity of extreme weather events.

-- Carbon prices continue to rise.

-- Demand changes and trade barriers.

-- Failure to adopt low-carbon technologies.
+- Increased frequency, severity and unpredictability of extreme weather events. - Carbon prices continue to rise. - Demand changes and trade barriers. - Failure to adopt low-carbon technologies may have small impact at corporate bond fund level.

-- Business interruptions and impact on profits, economic impacts, damage to infrastructure and supply chain issues from extreme weather events. - Financial implications for equities (company shares). - In some extreme cases, may lead to delays in loan payments for some corporate and government bonds. - Significant profit losses for companies and governments that don't respond to technological and policy changes.
+- Business interruptions and impact on profits, economic impacts, damage to infrastructure and supply chain issues from extreme weather events. - Carbon price rise could have a financial impact on global bond indices. - Significant profit losses for companies that don't respond to technological and policy changes.